Character page for the humans appearing in the continuity comprising The Terminator, Terminator 2: Judgment Day and Terminator: Dark Fate.

 - Gaia's Lament: A deleted scene would have had Kyle crying when he saw how beautiful the world used to be.

-- Glorified Sperm Donor: He dies before the birth of his son, without even knowing that Sarah was pregnant... but he's from the future, and was close friends with John Connor in his own timeline, not even knowing that they were related.
+- Glorified Sperm Donor: Played with.
+He dies before the birth of his son, without even knowing that Sarah was pregnant.
+But as he's from the future, he was close friends with John Connor in his own timeline and knew him quite well, despite never knowing he is actually his son.

 - The Hero: Reese is not The Protagonist of the first film (that's Sarah), but his efforts to protect her and battle the Terminator mean he qualifies as the hero of the narrative overall.